-Group financ ial statements Parent company f inancial statements 2021 2020 2021 2020 Materiality €129,000 €210,000 €55,000 €120,000 Basis for determining materiality 1.5% of revenue 2% of net assets 2% of net assets capped at 43% of Group Materiality 2% of net assets capped at 57% of Group Materiality Rationale for the benchmark applied Revenue has been selected as we consider it to be the most relevant benchmark as the Group has entered into mainstream trading and service related business activities.
-Net assets had been selected as we considered it to be the most relevant benchmark as the Group was still in a development stage and the net assets benchmark reflected a key measure of shareholder value. percentage of Group Performance materiality €100,000 €160,000 €41,000 €90,000 Basis for determining performance materiality 75% of materiality and cons idering factors such as the nat cure of activities and historic a udit adjustments.
+Group financ Group financial statements Parent company financial state 2021 2020 2021 2020 Materiality €129,000 €210,000 €55,000 €120,000 Basis for determining materiality 1.5% of revenue 2% of net assets 2% of net assets capped at 43% of Group Materiality 2% of net assets capped at 57% of Group Materiality Rationale for the benchmark applied Revenue has been selected as we consider it to be the most relevant benchmark as the Group has entered into mainstream trading and service related business activities.
+Net assets had been selected as we considered it to be the most relevant benchmark as the Group was still in a development stage and the net assets benchmark reflected a key measure of shareholder value.
+Directa Plus Plc is a holding company with investmen in subsidiaries.
+We have therefore considered net asso to be the most appropriate benchmark.
+Materiality was capped at a percentage of Group materiality given the assessment of aggregation risk.
+Performance materiality €100,000 €160,000 €41,000 €90,000 Basis for determining performance materiality 75% of materiality and cons idering factors such as the nat cure of activities and historic a udit adjustments.